czolish/czolish.github.io/_posts/2017-08-14-what-i-have-learned-from-being-a-receptionist.md

 ## 9. People think you do nothing -- even people in your own department.
 Granted, a lot of the time is down time, especially during the summer (why don't we close again??), but I do actually have work to do.
 It takes a surprising amount of time to do everything that I need to do (everything mail-related, updating the schedules, returning calls, making appointments, greeting people, etc.) when I'm constantly being interrupted.

+## 10. Everyone who works here has been here for probably 2 decades.
+And of course, they know better than you because they went to secretarial school in the 80's.
+If you don't wear makeup, you're an un-ladylike heathen!